energywebfoundation/ewf-token-bridge/README.md

 ## Ansible dai bridge stack (dbs)

-**Warning: This is optional section who decided to host DAI Bridge**
+**Warning: This is optional section for those who decided to host DAI Bridge**

 **Warning: Before starting bridge installation you should be sure that our rpc's are fully synced and below services are accessible**